You stocked with butter for baking season? SHOP BUTTER.

 At Miller’s, we keep it all natural, without all that junk.
 Just real simple ingredients.
 And, it tastes great!

-Miller’s has a super wide selection of sausages.
-Right now, we’re offering 17 different types of beef sausages (including hot dogs), 10 different types of pork sausages (including hot dogs), and 1 type of chicken sausage.
+Miller’s has a great selection of sausages.
+Right now, we’re offering 6 different types of beef sausages (including hot dogs) and 4 different types of pork sausages (including hot dogs).
 And that’s not even to mention the ground meat or other meats that you can make into sausage yourself!

 So, what do you think?
 Despite what the Hot Dog President wrote, should a hot dog be classified as a sausage?
 How often does sausage make an appearance on your plate?
 What are your favorite ways to eat sausages?